awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets-and-rate-controls.md

 1. In the **Execution Mode** section, choose **Rate Control**\.
 You must use this mode or **Multi\-account and Region** if you want to use targets and rate controls\.

-1. In the **Targets** section, choose how you want to target the AWS Resources where you want to run the Automation\.
+1. In the **Targets** section, choose how you want to target the AWS resources where you want to run the Automation\.
 These options are required\.

    1. Use the **Parameter** list to choose a parameter\.
 The items in the **Parameter** list are determined by the parameters in the Automation runbook that you selected at the start of this procedure\.
 By choosing a parameter you define the type of resource on which the Automation workflow runs\.